lincbrain/linc-archive/doc/design/linc-annotation.md

 2. The NeuroTrALE Precomputed Service only works with [Precomputed TIFF Files](https://github.com/chunglabmit/precomputed-tif).
 3. Each imaging dataset is tied to a single set of annotation files.
 See [Filesystem docs](https://github.com/mit-ll/NeuroTrALE-data-manager?tab=readme-ov-file#filesystem).
 4. Multiple users can edit the annotations for a dataset simulatenously but the last user to save their annotations overwrites all other versions, thereby leading to a race condition.
+5. Currently deployed on Lincoln Lab servers for internal use, and MIT SuperCloud for the MIT Chung Lab and collaborators of the Chung Lab at the University of Florida.

 Future developments